Handling Recurring Payments

 Update the Billing Amount

-For profiles created using Express Checkout, you can increase the recurring payment total amount by 20% maximum in a fixed 180-day interval after profile creation.
+For Express Checkout-created profiles, you can increase the recurring payment total amount by 20% maximum in a fixed 180-day interval after profile creation.
 The 20% maximum is based on the total amount of the profile at the beginning of the 180-day interval, including any shipping or tax amount.
 If, for example, you create a profile on March 10 with a total amount of $100, during the 180-day interval from March 10 to September 6, you can increase the amount to a maximum of $120 (120% of $100).
 Suppose that during the first 180-day interval, you increased the payment amount to $110.
 During the next 180-day interval (starting September 7), you can only increase the amount of the payment to a maximum of $132 (120% of $110).

 Bill the Outstanding Amount of Profile